 - Clean out the entire part of the drum that you are using in order to get every last bit of junk out there.
 Degreasing soap will help to get rid of everything that had previously been stored inside of the drum.

 - Take three different pieces of sheet metal that you can use to sit on the inside of the grill area that you have made.
 Measure the sheets out so that they fit on the ends and the bottom of the grill itself.
 They should be about the same size as the part that you took away.

-- When you get done attaching the sheet metal, take pain that was meant for the inside of grills and use it for your oven.
-This paint reflects the sun well, and will make sure that you get the most heat that you possibly can get.
+- When you are done attaching the sheet metal, take a paint that was meant for the inside of grills and use it for your oven.
+This paint reflects the sun well and will make sure that you get the most heat that you possibly can get.

 - Take the area around the outside top of the drum and make a “lip” that the glass top will be able to sit in comfortably.
 Make sure that one of the sides does not have a lip so that you can slide the glass inside and out.